sybrew/the-seo-framework/readme.txt

 			* qTranslate X URL compatibility file.
 It now works without it.
 			* Donncha Domain Mapping URL compatibility file.
 Be sure to set a preferred canonical scheme.
 			* WPMUdev Mapping URL generation enhancements and compatibility file.
 Be sure to set a preferred canonical scheme.
-			/
 			* TSF uses newer JavaScript and CSS techniques in the dashboard.
-We now use ES6 and CSS3 snapshot 2015.
+TSF now uses ES6 and CSS3 snapshot 2015.
 				* This improves admin performance and lowers memory consumption: less jQuery, more vanilla.
 				* To evade polyfilling and massive spaghetti, older browsers are therefore abandoned in support.
 				* The following browsers are no longer supported: